rocky-jaiswal/my_blogs/source/2019-05-11-typesafe_graphql.html.markdown

 type-graphql enables us to use standard TypeScript types to define our schema.
 The only catch is that we need to add a bit of "decorator magic".
 Decorators are really not stable on Node.js in the sense that it is an experimental feature that may change in future releases.
 So this something we need to keep in mind as EcmaScript standards evolve.

-On the client side, we can do something like -
+On the client side, while we cannot make the query itself type safe we can do something quite simple like -

     class QueryBuilder {